gsnewmark/tin-whistle-tabs/README.md

 # tin-whistle-tabs

-A GUI tool that generates a tin whistle fingering charts for the given musical notes.
+A GUI tool that generates a D tin whistle tabs for the given musical notes.

 ## Usage